 Your pet may enter the UK by air, rail or sea.
 Please refer to the helpline or website for a full list of permitted routes and carriers.

-Passport Duration of Validity
+Animal Health Certificate Duration of Validity

 Certificate of Treatment for Tapeworms

-The tapeworm treatment required for dogs (using authorised products) is required between 24 and 120 hours (1-5 days) before the scheduled arrival time in the UK.
+The tapeworm treatment required for dogs only (using authorised products) is required between 24 and 120 hours (1-5 days) before the scheduled arrival time in the UK.
 For Day Trippers, the required treatment will be administered by your vet locally.
 In these circumstances, it is recommended that a further treatment should be administered 28 days after return.
-No treatment is required for dogs entering the UK from Finland, Ireland and Malta.
+No treatment is required for dogs entering the UK directly from Finland, Norway, Ireland and Malta.

-Last updated Jan 2012
+Last updated December 2021